GabrielSlima/blog/articles/software-development-life-cycle.md

     </p>
     <p>
-        The life-cycle or development process of an object-oriented software is basically the same as the one you seen on previous lines.
+        The life-cycle or development process of an object-oriented software is basically the same as the one you've seen on previously.
-        First we gather the requirements, then the design is created, implemented, tested and deployed.
+        First we gather the requirements throught the analysis, then the design is created, implemented, tested and deployed.
     </p>
     <h4>Object-oriented analysis</h4>
     <p>
-        To understand object-oriented design, first we have to understand what information we need for using this process.
+        To understand object-oriented design, first we have to understand what information it needs as input.
-        The input for this process is achieved in the OOA (Object-oriented analysis).
+        The input for this process (object-oriented desing) is achieved in the OOA (Object-oriented analysis).
 As I said before, this is an approach for identifying and documenting problems.
         In other words, the object-oriented design will